MaptimeCalgary/presentation-example/slides.md

 ## This is a new slide
-Create these by placing three line-breaks in the markdown source.
+Create these by placing 3 line-breaks in the markdown source.

 _From here, you can move `LEFT`, `RIGHT`, or `DOWN`._ <!-- .element: class="fragment" data-fragment-index="0" -->